-In the Metroid series, the protagonist (Samus Aran) has to explore out the world she's on through an intricate system of caverns and fortress-like environments, finding the special moves, weapons, and defensive abilities that will allow her to fully-explore each area and finish out her quest.
+In the Metroid series, the protagonist (Samus Aran) has to adventure through the world she's (usually) trapped on, navigating an intricate system of caverns and fortress-like environments, finding the special moves, weapons, and defensive abilities that will allow her to fully-explore each area and finish out her quest.
 To get into tighter areas, she may need the "Morph Ball", which allows her to curl up small and roll around (like a ball).
 To get into higher areas, she may need a "Speed Jump" or "Grapple Beam".
-Similarly, in Metroidvania games, the protagonists (often different from game to game), may need to find the "Double Jump", "Super Jump", "Dash", or even "Power of Bat" (to turn into a bat and fly).
+Similarly, in Metroidvania games, the protagonists (often different from game to game), may need to find the "Double Jump", "Super Jump", "Dash", or even "Power of Bat" (to turn into a bat and fly) to reach out of the way areas.
 Each series requires the player to go back and forth across the environment as new locations and powers are unlocked.

 What Games Are "Metroidvania" games?

-The term was coined after the release of Castlevania: Symphony of the Night.
-In that game, Alucard goes about Dracula's castle, exploring new areas, finding new items and abilites, etc. Metroid was described as a direct influence on the game, although to be fair, two games preceeded Symphony in establishing the Metroidvania experience:
+The term was coined (apparently in 2001, by Rich Hutnik) after the releases of Castlevania: Symphony of the Night and Castlevania: Circle of the Moon, with Symphony being the first game in the series where the term seems applicable.
+In that game, Alucard goes about Dracula's castle, exploring new areas, finding new items and abilities, etc. Metroid was described as a direct influence on the game, although to be fair, two games preceded Symphony in establishing the Metroidvania experience:

-- Vampire Killer (1986) - A "remake" of the original Castlevania featuring a fully-exporable castle.
+- Vampire Killer (1986) - A "remake" of the original Castlevania featuring a fully explorable castle.
 In it, Simon Belmont has to find and collect keys to unlock his path further into the castle.